beansai/beans-tutorials/what-if/route-size-limit/README.md

 }
 ```

-- An important thing to note is that each stop contains the route reference to the route that was created above with route id.

-Here's a visualization of the result, as we can see there are red stops and a black warehouse on the map.
+Here's a visualization of result.

 ![stops](assets/images/stops.png)

 ### Run What If
-Now, we want to know what-if we put another 4 stops, also we don't want each route exceed 5 stops.
+Now, we want to see what-if on routes which won't exceed 5 stops.

 **Request Example**

 ```
 POST {{baseURL}}/enterprise/v1/lists/route_whatif
 ```

+- We will use `route_size_limit` (optional,integer) as a constraint in the request.

 ```json
 {